Best Practices

 Block unknown components

-• Blocking Unknown Components ensures that the components entering your repositories have been identified and assessed by Sonatype Intelligence
+• Only allow components entering your builds that have been identified and reviewed by Sonatype Intelligence

-• Allowing unknown components in your repository may allow risky components to enter your supply chain
+• Allowing unknown components is a potential risk to your supply chain

 Enable automatic quarantine release

-• Repository Firewall helps automate your repositories' security by automatically releasing components from quarantine.
+• Repository Firewall automates your repository security by automatically releasing components from quarantine

-Enable policy-compliant component selection for npm proxy repositories
+Enable policy-compliant component selection (PCCS) for npm and PyPi proxy repositories

-Define & communicate your waiver workflow to developers
+Define and communicate your waiver workflow to developers

-Scope waivers to all versions of a component when you will accept the risk
+Scope waivers against developer dependencies to all versions of a component when you accept the risk

-For developer dependencies and frameworks of which new versions are automatically approved, scope waivers to include all versions of the component.
-This will accept the risk of a single violation for all future versions of a component while still blocking new violations when they are discovered.
+• This will accept the risk of a single violation for future versions of a component while still blocking new violations before they are reviewed

 Enable enforcement on supported proxy repositories

-Repository Firewall works by identifying open-source from public repositories from any of the supported ecosystems.
-Your performance may be negatively impacted when configuring Repository Firewall on unsupported proxies.
+• Repository Firewall works by identifying open-source from public repositories from our supported ecosystems